bbodi/toy/README.md

 ## Output csv
 In order to be able to verify the output easily in the integration tests, the output is sorted by the Client IDs.

-Sorting has some unnecessary performance penalty since sorting takes time, and it was not a requirement.
+Sorting has some unnecessary performance penalty since it takes time, and it was not a requirement.
 In a real world scenario with more time, I would implement a more sophisticated test utility which does not have assumption about output ordering, and then the sorting could be removed.